-\begin{proof}[Proof of Lemma \ref{th:relative-vanish}] To keep the notation compact, we will mostly omit the homology classes of pseudo-holomorphic curves.
+To keep the notation compact, we will mostly omit the homology classes of pseudo-holomorphic curves.
 In that case, the convention is that we sum over all classes with $\hbar$ weights given by symplectic areas.
-Choose a basis $\{w_i\}$ of $H^*(D^{\mathit{right}};\Q)$ and the corresponding Poincar\'e dual basis $\{w_i^*\}$ , so that $\sum_i w_i \otimes w_i^*$ represents the Poincar\'e of the diagonal.
+Choose a basis $\{w_i\}$ of $H^*(D^{\mathit{right}};\bQ)$ and the corresponding Poincar\'e dual basis $\{w_i^*\}$ , so that $\sum_i w_i \otimes w_i^*$ represents the Poincar\'e dual of the diagonal.
 In view of the restrictions on relative Gromov-Witten invariants observed above, the symplectic sum formula \cite{ionel-parker04,li-ruan98} takes on the form